pololu/rpicsim/docs/IntroductionToRSpec.md

 The outer-most example group must be a `describe`, not a `context`.

-An _example_ is the basic unit of an RSpec spec.
+An _example_ is the basic unit of an RSpec test suite.
 Examples are defined using the `it` or `specify` commands inside an example group:

     !!!ruby
     describe "my device" do